 Signs And Symptoms Of Substance Use And Addiction

 As a person begins to compulsively use a substance, and as they become increasingly focused on maintaining a constant supply of the drug, their quality of life can rapidly deteriorate.
 In an addicted state, a person’s thoughts and behaviors center more and more on finding and using the substance.
 This can cause major physical and mental health problems.

 As a person moves deeper into addiction, they will likely exhibit the following signs that indicate a substance use disorder:

-- Cravings: Strong urges and overwhelming thoughts about drug abuse overtake a person’s day-to-day routines.
+- Cravings: Strong urges and overwhelming thoughts about drug use overtake a person’s day-to-day routines.

-- Tolerance: A person no longer feels the way they desire when they use the same amount, a state that often causes a person to increase the dose or frequency of substance abuse.
+- Tolerance: A person no longer feels the way they desire when they use the same amount, a state that often causes a person to increase the dose or frequency of substance use.

 - Dependence: Regular use of a substance causes the body to become reliant on the drug, and it struggles to function normally in the drug’s absence.